Ten Tunnels Deviation: History

 The original 1869 Main Western single line headed north from Mount Victoria along the ridge known as the Darling Causeway.
 It then turned west and entered the Dargan's Creek valley.
-After climbing out the head of this valley it reached an escarpment where the Zigzag was constructed to reach the valley floor.
+After climbing out of the head of this valley it reached an escarpment where the Zigzag was constructed to reach the valley floor.
 The Zig Zag was created by the track switching back on itself twice to reach the valley floor.
 From here it continued west to Lithgow.
 This section was opened on 18 October 1869.

 The 1869 Zig Zag became a bottleneck to the flow of traffic and as early as 1885, consideration was given to its replacement.
 In 1897, the first major change was made, known as Dargan's Creek Deviation.
 This involved traversing the Dargan's Creek Valley on the northern side of the creek instead of the south.
 The line was still single-track at this point, and this soon became a bottleneck.
 In order to alleviate this, electric staff crossing loops were added at Edgecombe in 1901 (between Clarence and Top Points) and Dargan's in 1902 (between Bell and Clarence).

 In 1906, a new junction and station were constructed at the first Newnes Junction Station.
 The junction was for the private Newnes railway line.

 By 1910, it had become evident that a new route was required for the descent to Lithgow.
 Accordingly, a new route, known as the Ten Tunnels Deviation, was built and the Dargan's Creek Deviation was closed.
 The existing stations were all closed, with Newnes Junction relocated closer to Sydney, and a new Clarence station built where the line goes under the Bells Line of Road.
 The Newnes Line closed after 25 years of operation in 1932, and only the formation remains.